ajitjadhav10/My-Learnings/100_days_of_ML/README.md

 In Simple Linear Regression, we try to predict the value of the dependent variable based on the value of the independent variable. x and y are assumed to be linearly related.

+Here, we try to fit a line(**regression line**) through all the observation points using the least square method.
+In the least square method, we draw a line throught the data points and measure the sum of the squared residuals(residual is the distance between the predicted value and the actual value, it is also called as error).
+The line which has the smallest sum of the squared residuals is selected as the regression line.

 in Simple Linear regression there is only one independent variable.

 - b1 is the co-efficient of independent variable(it is also known as the slope of the line).